danismailov/danismailov.github.io/content/posts/teaching-learning-machines-football.md

 Whether quickly plotting graphs in matplotlib or seaborn; providing in-depth explanations of different metrics to let you know how well a model is performing; or refactoring code to be more performant, I can’t emphasise how much of a help ChatGPT has been, and it meant I’d trained my first model in a matter of days instead of a matter of months.

-*[I’ll eventually follow up with a post on how to use ChatGPT effectively as a coding buddy and mentor, but I’ve included a few example prompts I used at the end.]*
+*[I’ll eventually follow up with a post on how to use ChatGPT effectively as a coding buddy and mentor, and I’ve included a few example prompts I used in the next post.]*

 ### The idiot-proof machine learning library